Dear Seniors,

 Hello Trupti,

-I am with Dinesh V Divekar in conveying kudos to the learning method you have adopted--unlike many of such postings we get to see in CiteHR.
-Do keep it up--frankly it will take one a long way.
+I am with Dinesh V Divekar in conveying kudos for the learning method you have adopted—unlike many of the postings we get to see in CiteHR.
+Do keep it up—frankly, it will take one a long way.

-By doing so, you are in fact PRE-JUDGING the whole issue--that the employee is wrong.
+By doing so, you are, in fact, PRE-JUDGING the whole issue—that the employee is wrong.
 What if he/she goes legal to say that he didn't make any mistake, but it was the superior who actually provoked him/her [which could be possible too]?
-And also, pl note that now-a-days going legal can also include going to the media--NOT that this WILL happen, but it would be wise for the employer to include this aspect in their calculations--for the Worst-case-scenario.
+Also, please note that nowadays going legal can also include going to the media—NOT that this WILL happen, but it would be wise for the employer to include this aspect in their calculations—for the worst-case scenario.

 Rgds,